pbrudny/learning-solidity-2018/README.md

 * everyone can check balances

 ### 08_ERC_20_token

 ### 09_fundraising
 * fundraising has the goal to reach (amount is set on creation)
 * fundraising has the time limit (time is set on creation)
 * anyone can add any amount until time is up or the goal is reached
 * when the time is up but the goal is not reached users can withdraw their funds
 * when the goal is reached owner can withdraw all the money

+## Contribution
+* feel to free to add new challenges in the README.
+* feel free to add your solution to any challenge (of course if it's different than the existing one)

+### Example:
+If you want to add another Fundraising contract:
+1. Fork the repo
+2. Add `fundraising_b.sol` to the `09_fundraising` directory
+3. Make a PR
+4. Let me review it and merge it
+5. Enjoy having nice contribution to the great project :)

 ## Like it?
 If you like it please share it with others :)